Gradient boosting: Names

 A popular open-source implementation for R calls it a "Generalized Boosting Model", however packages expanding this work use BRT.
 Yet another name is TreeNet, after an early commercial implementation from Salford System's Dan Steinberg, one of researchers who pioneered the use of tree-based methods.

-XGBoost is another popular modern implementation of the method with some extensions, like second-order optimization.
+Feature importance ranking

+Gradient boosting can be used for feature importance ranking, which is usually based on aggregating importance function of the base learners.
+For example, if a gradient boosted trees algorithm is developed using entropy-based decision trees, the ensemble algorithm ranks the importance of features based on entropy as well with the caveat that it is averaged out over all base learners.

 Disadvantages

 While boosting can increase the accuracy of a base learner, such as a decision tree or linear regression, it sacrifices intelligibility and interpretability.
 For example, following the path that a decision tree takes to make its decision is trivial and self-explained, but following the paths of hundreds or thousands of trees is much harder.
 To achieve both performance and interpretability, some model compression techniques allow transforming an XGBoost into a single "born-again" decision tree that approximates the same decision function.
 Furthermore, its implementation may be more difficult due to the higher computational demand.